New Zealand and the Pacific

 Colonial Fiji

 Fiji satisfied the 19th-century New Zealand imperial dream in a way no other Pacific Island did.
-It bought more goods than any other island from New Zealand, and supplied raw materials to New Zealand industry.
+It bought more goods from New Zealand than any other island, and supplied raw materials to New Zealand industry.
 From 1874 a plantation system was set up under Australian control to supply unprocessed sugar to the Colonial Sugar Refinery’s Auckland factory.

 Between 1879 and 1916, 60,553 Indian labourers were brought to Fiji to work on the plantations.
 Although many stayed, there was little intermarriage between Fijians and Indians.
 Labour disputes during the 20th century, in which the indigenous Fijian elite sided with the European community, further entrenched racially defined communities.
-Constitutional arrangements put in place prior to decolonisation in 1970 reserved parliamentary seats for ethnic Fijians and Fiji Indians, and ensured indigenous Fijians predominated in the Senate.
-From independence in 1970 to 1987, Fiji was governed by the Alliance Party, in which the indigenous Fijian elite was dominant.
+Constitutional arrangements put in place prior to decolonisation in 1970 reserved parliamentary seats for ethnic Fijians and Fiji Indians, while ensuring indigenous Fijians predominated in the Senate.
+From independence in 1970 until 1987, Fiji was governed by the Alliance Party, in which the indigenous Fijian elite was dominant.

 Fiji coups